 Typically, for a decent condo in these recommended neighbourhoods, you’ll probably pay around the 3’000 MYR mark per month (approx. $9’000 AUD or £600 GBP) as a modest estimation.

 Of course, like anywhere, cheaper finds and hidden gems are possible too.
-The Sailor and I are one of those fortunate renters, and we managed to secure a great condo in the Mont Kiara area for 2’400 complete with a jungle view, 120 square metres of space and olympic sized swimming pool.. as well as all of the other added extras.
+The Sailor and I are one of those fortunate renters, and we managed to secure a great deal on a condo in the Mont Kiara area for 2’400 complete with a jungle view, 120 square metres of space and olympic sized swimming pool.. as well as all of the other added extras.
+(Normally rentals in this complex start at 4’500!)

 However KL is not short on more expensive, luxurious suites if your budget can stretch that far.
 You’ll generally find KL pricier than Bangkok but still much more affordable than Singapore.